t0mcr8se/oracle-bridge/README.md

    ```bash
    forge deploy <ContractName> --rpc-url <RPC_URL> --private-key <PRIVATE_KEY>
    ```
-## ChainLink Subscription Setup
+## Chainlink Subscription Setup
-Set up your ChainLunk account and subscription to Functions, check the [chainlink functions docs](https://docs.chain.link/chainlink-functions) for more info.
+Set up your Chainlink account and subscription to Functions, check the [chainlink functions docs](https://docs.chain.link/chainlink-functions) for more info.

-> * Set the whitelisted consumer to be L1Consumer *
+***Dev Notice**: Set the whitelisted consumer to be L1Consumer*

 ## Notice
 This implementation is intended for fast finality Layer 2 solutions and is not recommended for production environments without further optimization, security audits, and stress testing.